 Read

-Northern Gas Networks (NGN), the gas distributor for the North of England, is carrying out essential work in Pocklington to replace the ageing metal pipework with new, more durable plastic pipes.
+Northern Gas Networks (NGN), the gas distributor for the North of England, is to carry out essential work in Pocklington to replace the ageing metal pipework with new, more durable plastic pipes.

 This work will ensure the continued safe and reliable supply of gas to customers in Pocklington, keeping homes and businesses safe, warm and connected.

-The project has been planned in collaboration with East Riding of Yorkshire Council.
-So that engineers can carry out the work safely and efficiently, and to protect the public, some traffic management measures have been put in place.
+The project, which is expected to last until around the end of October, has been planned in collaboration with East Riding of Yorkshire Council.
+So that engineers can carry out the work safely and efficiently, and to protect the public, some traffic management measures will be put in place.

-Dave Smales, Site Manager at Northern Gas Networks, said: “We would like to apologise in advance for any inconvenience caused during these essential works.
-However, it’s vital we complete them in order to continue to maintain a safe and reliable gas supply to the residents of Pocklington.
+Mark Mawhood, Operations Manager at Northern Gas Networks, said: “We would like to apologise in advance for any inconvenience caused during these essential works.
+However, it’s vital we complete them to continue to maintain a safe and reliable gas supply to the residents of Pocklington.”

 For further information about the work please contact NGN’s Customer Care Team on 0800 040 7766 or email: customercare@northerngas.co.uk.